 The SCAA recognizes home brewers that meet our longstanding rigorous technical requirements.
 These requirements are based on decades of industry knowledge and research by the Coffee Brewing Center.
-All SCAA Certified Home Brewers have met these requirements, which are based generally on proper water temperature, brewing time, and ability to brew within the SCAA Golden Cup recommendations.
-If a brewer passes all of the tests in the below procedure, as conducted by the SCAA, that brewer will be recognized by as an exemplary home brewer and join the short list of SCAA Certified Home Brewers.
+All SCAA Certified Brewers have met these requirements, which are based generally on proper water temperature, brewing time, and ability to brew within the SCAA Golden Cup recommendations.
+If a brewer passes all of the tests as described below and conducted by the SCAA, that brewer will be recognized as an exemplary home brewer and join the short list of SCAA Certified Brewers.

 - Technivorm Moccamaster

 - Behmor Connected Brewer or Behmor Connected Coffee Brew System

 - KitchenAid Coffee Maker KCM0802

 - KitchenAid Pour Over Coffee Brewer (model KCM0801OB)

 - OXO On 9-Cup Coffee Maker

 - BUNN 10-Cup Programmable Coffeemaker